meg768/rpi-matrix/README.md

 You may also construct a Matrix object in **canvas** mode.
-This gives you the ability to do more advanced graphics by using the HTML-5 canvas API (or close to it).
+This gives you the ability to do more advanced graphics by using the HTML5 canvas API (or close to it) thanks to the npm module **canvas** https://www.npmjs.com/package/canvas.

 Example